The Curious Absence of Uncertainty from Many (Most?) Visualizations

 Uncertainty visualization can help authors communicate a message

 Why is this analogy to model checks or hypothesis testing useful?
-A more principled notion of the form a visual judgement takes allows us to more rigorously consider how changes to how a visualization is conveyed (including whether or not uncertainty is visualized) result in different interpretations.
+A more principled notion of the form a visual judgment takes allows us to more rigorously consider how changes to how a visualization is conveyed (including whether or not uncertainty is visualized) result in different interpretations.
 The question that, if answered, could hold the key to the problem of uncertainty omission is How is visualizing uncertainty better for communicating than not visualizing it?

 Well, we know that visualization authors care a lot of about getting their message, or signal, across.
 That’s why uncertainty is perceived as so dangerous.
 And yet, according to the graphical inference model, a viewer recognizes a signal in a visualization by hypothesizing a reference distribution, a distribution constructed by imagining uncertainty.
 Whether or not this process is conscious, a viewer cannot imagine a model without acknowledging probability (or likelihood).
 Seeing what other values the visualized data might have taken —whether through a conventional or more novel visual representation of uncertainty — provides directly relevant information for guiding the viewer’s inference.
+In theory, we might expect this to lead to more consistent inferences across users.

 Why would an author be content to let the viewer mentally “fill in” the gaps, when they could exert more control over this process by representing uncertainty explicitly?
 My conversations with authors led me to believe that most are quite sensitive to the ways that small decisions in design impact the mental “filling in” or conclusions of their viewers.
 Often this occurs through considerations like how to scale a y-axis, or what data to include for context.